 The likes of Netflix and YouTube were, of course, quick out of the blocks when it came to 4K content, and now streaming site Vimeo has jumped aboard with 8K.
 A recent update adds support for HDR and 8K resolution videos.
 Naturally, you will need an 8K screen to take advantage, and you might be hard-pushed to find anything truly worth watching.

-We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all of our testing.
+We have state-of-the-art testing facilities in London, Bath and Reading, where our team of expert reviewers do all of our testing.
 This gives us complete control over the testing process, ensuring consistency.
+What's more, all review verdicts are agreed upon by the team as a whole rather than an individual reviewer, again helping to ensure consistency and avoid any personal preference.

 The What Hi-Fi? team has more than 100 years experience of reviewing, testing and writing about consumer electronics.